VamKon/AzureNotes/AzureDev.md

 * If `WEBSITES_ENABLE_APP_SERVICE_STORAGE` setting is unspecified or set to true, the /home/ directory will be shared across scale instances, and files written will persist across restarts.
 Explicitly setting WEBSITES_ENABLE_APP_SERVICE_STORAGE to false will disable the mount.
 * While using an `Application Gateway (WAF)` - for end to end TLS, trusted Azure Services such as Azure Web Apps do not require adding any additional SSL certs.
 SSL certs are still required for TLS termination at app gateway.
 * You are not charged extra for `Deployment slots`
-* `WebJobs` are a feature of Azure App Service that enables you to run a program or script in the same instance of the web app, there is no extra charge.
 * Using docker image:\
 `az webapp config container set --name` [app-name] `--resource-group` [myResourceGroup] `--docker-custom-image-name` [azure-container-registry-name].azurecr.io/[mydockerimage]:v1.0.0 `--docker-registry-server-url` https://[azure-container-registry-name].azurecr.io `--docker-registry-server-user` [registry-username] `--docker-registry-server-password` [password]
 * Deploy code from public github repo:\